 How B2B buying has changed comes down to one fundamental thing: control.
 In the old way of B2B selling, the sales team was in control of the process.
 That’s no longer the case.
 B2B buyers are using the Internet to do research before ever talking to a salesperson.
 They’re doing independent research and looking at a variety of options.

 This creates fewer opportunities for your sales team and makes it essential for them to be part of the conversation from the earliest stage of the buyer’s journey.
 If prospects aren’t finding your messaging in search engine results, seeing it on social media, or learning about your products and services online, you may as well not exist.
-The case is no different in B2B, where 71% of sales start with a generic search
+The case is no different in B2B, where 71% of sales start with a generic search.

 All of this has resulted in a completely different B2B buying process.

-The Dynamic has changed completely.
 Now, marketers must provide relevant and valuable information and not just veiled sales pitches.
 That information must answer questions in an authoritative but honest manner, and it must be personalized to be impactful.
 Because buyers are well-informed, sales teams must be highly transparent and have deep product knowledge.
 They must also have a strong understanding of their competitors because the modern B2B buyer will already be well-informed on how they stack up.

 Friction is a sales killer.
 Yet, as the modern buyer moves through the B2B marketing process, there’s friction at every stage waiting to derail deals.

 Marketing teams also need to focus on creating consensus across modern B2B buying teams.
 This means generic content marketing using online content must be personalized to different members of the buying group to provide the information they need.
-For example, you may need a case study showing how a solution generated revenue growth for one buying group member, and a case study showing how a solution streamlined operations to improve productivity for another.

 While the B2B sales funnel may still look the same today as it did a decade ago, the path to get through the funnel looks much different.
 This new, non-linear path mandates B2B marketers to create support material for each stage and recognize that purchasing stakeholders will move back and forth between stages, and will also be at different stages at the same time.